Online Causal Inference for Advertising in Real-Time Bidding Auctions: Introduction

-where the subscripts ``$1,0, CP$'' on the expectation operator indicate that the expectation is taken with respect to the conditional distribution of $Y(1)$, $Y(0)$ and $B_{CP}$ on $x$.
-Analogous to the assumption that the advertiser does not fully know the distribution of $Y(1)$ and $Y(0)$, we assume that she also does not know the distribution of $B_{CP}$.
-This implies that the advertiser faces uncertainty over the joint conditional distribution of $Y(1)$, $Y(0)$ and $B_{CP}$ on $x$, which we denote by $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$.
+The advertiser chooses a bid to maximize their expected payoff from auction participation, $\bar{\pi}(b|x) \equiv \mathbb{E} \left \{ \pi \left [ b,Y(1),Y(0),B_{CP} \right ] \middle \vert x \right \}$, where the expectation is computed using the joint distribution of $Y(1)$, $Y(0)$, and $B_{CP}$ given $x$.
+In addition to assuming that the advertiser does not fully know the distribution of $Y(1)$ and $Y(0)$, we assume that they do not know the distribution of $B_{CP}$ as well.
+This implies that the advertiser faces uncertainty over the joint distribution of $Y(1)$, $Y(0)$, and $B_{CP}$ given $x$, which we denote by $F \left (\cdot, \cdot,\cdot \middle \vert x \right )$.
 It is important to note that the fact that we postulate that there exists a distribution for $B_{CP}$ does not imply that competitors are randomizing bids or following mixed strategies, although it does allow for it.
-As typical in game-theoretic approaches to auctions, a given bidder, in this case the advertiser, treats the actions taken by her competitors as random variables, which is why we treat $B_{CP}$ as being drawn from a probability distribution.\footnote{This modeling approach for competition, summarizing it by $B_{CP}$, is reduced-form.
-Typically $B_{CP}$ is more precisely defined because more information about the environment is available.
-For example, if the advertiser knew she was competing against $M$ competitors, then $B_{CP}$ would correspond to the highest order statistic out of the $M$ competing bids.
+As in typical game-theoretic approaches to auctions, a given bidder, in this case the advertiser, treats the actions taken by their competitors as random variables, which is why we treat $B_{CP}$ as being drawn from a probability distribution.\footnote{Summarizing competition by $B_{CP}$ is a reduced-form approach.
+Often $B_{CP}$ can be defined more precisely because more information is available.
+For example, if the advertiser knew that there were $M$ competitors, then $B_{CP}$ would correspond to the highest order statistic out of the $M$ competing bids.
+This order statistic could be further characterized by making additional assumptions such as bidder symmetry.
 If a reserve price was in place, then $B_{CP}$ would further be the maximum between this reserve price and the highest bid.
-This order statistic could be further characterized depending on what assumptions are made by the signals or information that competitors use to pick their bids, such as symmetry.
-If $M$ is unknown but the advertiser knows the probability distribution governing $M$, then $B_{CP}$ is the highest order statistic integrated against such distribution.
+If $M$ were unknown but the advertiser knew the probability distribution governing $M$, then $B_{CP}$ would be this maximum integrated with respect to $M$ using such distribution.
 The reason why we follow this reduced-form approach is twofold.
-The first is due to practical constraints: in settings such as ours, advertisers rarely have information about the number and identities of competitors they face, so conditioning on or incorporating it would be infeasible.
+The first is practical: in settings such as ours, advertisers rarely have information about the number and identities of the competitors they face, so conditioning on or incorporating it would be infeasible.
 The second is that we are focusing on the optimization problem faced by a single advertiser, who takes the actions of other agents as given.
-Since $B_{CP}$ can incorporate both a varying number of competitors and a reserve price, it is a convenient modeling device to solve this problem.}
+Since $B_{CP}$ can incorporate both a varying number of competitors and a reserve price, it is a convenient modeling device to solve this problem. }